TIFF TIPS 2016: Red Carpets and Celebrities!

-Each year, the Toronto International Film Festival attracts many industry delegates, filmmakers, celebrity actors.
+Each year, the Toronto International Film Festival attracts many industry delegates, filmmakers, and celebrity actors.
 One of the most exciting and lively elements of the festival can often be the red carpet arrivals at a film’s premiere.
 While it’s important not to forget the importance of the films themselves, these events, as they happen each day of the festival, add a sense of buzz and electricity to the air.
-The city comes alive and you can feel that something energetic is in the air.
+The city comes alive.

 Attending a red carpet arrival session to see you favourite stars can be a fun way to contribute to your festival experience but they can be difficult to navigate until you have experienced a few.
 They often require you to wait patiently for hours to stake out the best possible spot, with no guarantee that you will snag that coveted autograph or photo.

 There are 5 main venues that host premium red carpet screenings during the festival.
 Roy Thomson Hall hosts the films selected for the Gala programme, and the Princess of Wales Theatre, Elgin Theatre, Winter Garden Theatre, and Ryerson Theatre host premieres from the Special Presentations programme.
 The Isabel Bader Theatre and Glenn Gould Studio will also occasionally host premium events but those may not include a red carpet arrival.
 The setup for the fans at each venue is different so this guide will assist in learning how to navigate each one successfully.

 Red Carpet Location: David Pecaut Square, in the park just west of the venue.